qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 There is a set of tools for drawing circles.
 The tools are described below.

-Circles are converted into circular strings, therefore, as explained in ref:`add_circular_string`, if allowed by the data provider, it will be saved as a curved geometry, if not, QGIS will segmentize the circular arcs.
+Circles are converted into circular strings.
+Therefore, as explained in :ref:`add_circular_string`, if allowed by the data provider, it will be saved as a curved geometry, if not, QGIS will segmentize the circular arcs.

 - |circle2Points| :sup:`Add circle from 2 points`: The two points define the diameter